Dance Aotearoa New Zealand: History

 DANZ is the national support organisation for dance in New Zealand.
 It is a not-for-profit, with a stated mission is "to make dance visible" through "the promotion of dance and the provision of services to the dance sector in all its diversity."
 DANZ was established in 1993, and was initially focussed on ballet and contemporary dance.
 It has since expanded to provide support for all dance forms.
 The 2013/2014 SPARC 'active New Zealanders' survey found that three times the number of adults regularly dance as play rugby.
 DANZ is based in the Toi Pōneke Arts Centre in Wellington.

 Directors of DANZ have included Sudha Rao, Amanda Skoog and Philip Tremewen, who became executive director in 2000.
 In late 2004 Tania Kopytko took over, and was still director in 2013 for DANZ's 20th anniversary events during the Wellington Dance Festival.
 In 2021 the director is Sheryl Lowe, who succeeded a three-year term by Anton Carter.
 Susan Jordan established the Tāmaki (Auckland) office of DANZ in 2005 and was the regional manager for 10 years.

 Activities

 DANZ publishes a monthly newsletter for members, as well as the quarterly DANZ Magazine.
 It also provides dance residencies, a Growing Professional Skills programme, masterclasses, workshops, seminars and talks.
 DANZ coordinated a National Dance Hui, focused on contemporary dance, in 2016.

 New Zealand Dance Week

 In 2016 DANZ established the National Dance Week, also called New Zealand Dance Week, held during the last week of April each year, to coincide with International Dance Day (29 April).
 The 2017 event was launched in Auckland by award-winning choreographer Parris Goebel.
-In 2019 the event was launch in Palmerston North, the first time it had been launched outside of a major centre, and overlapped with NZ Music Month allowing for some crossover events.
+In 2019 the event was launched in Palmerston North, the first time it had been launched outside of a major centre, and overlapped with NZ Music Month allowing for some crossover events.
 The keynote address was made by Rodney Bell.